Sasakawa Young Leaders Fellowships Fund

 Cooperation of the University of Belgrade and the SYLFF program started back in 1989, only two years after the SYLFF was founded as one of the leading programs of the Tokyo Foundation for Policy Research (www.tkfd.or.jp).
 The University of Belgrade was the 10th jubilee university in the world that had been granted a donation from Japan to finance its best students in the humanities and social sciences.
 The first SYLFF scholarships were granted to the students of the University of Belgrade in 1990, and more than 90 students of the University of Belgrade have received it so far.

 The aim of implementation of the SYLFF program at the University of Belgrade is to support continuation of education of PhD students with high potential for leadership at national, regional and international level, within both public and private sectors.
 Scholarships are granted to extraordinary students of the UB Faculty of Law, Faculty of Philology, Faculty of Philosophy and Faculty of Political Sciences, for the fields of humanities and social sciences.

 APPLICATION AND SELECTION

 The call is announced once a year and remains open for at least a month.
-All eligible candidates are invited to submit their research plans and to interview with the members of the Tokyo Foundation Committee at the University of Belgrade.
+All eligible candidates are invited to submit their research plans and to interview with the members of the Sylff Steering Committee at the University of Belgrade.
 Within the selection process, an average grade of a candidate is taken into consideration, as well as their published works, if any, and the quality and relevance of the proposed research plan.
 The call is announced in public media and on the website of the University of Belgrade, with information on criteria, deadlines, contact details and instructions for submitting applications.

 SUPPORT SYLFF PROGRAMS FOR FORMER AND CURRENT FELLOWS